-Impartial Hearing
+Administrative Hearing

-An Impartial hearing provides an individual who is dissatisfied with an Office action or inaction, the opportunity to present evidence and information before an impartial hearing officer who will make a determination based on the evidence presented.
-At the time of requesting an impartial hearing, the applicant or eligible individual shall provide an issue statement for the hearing officer and identify accommodations required for the hearing (e.g. accessible formats for printed materials or an interpreter).
+An impartial hearing provides an individual who is dissatisfied with an Office action or inaction, the opportunity to present evidence and information before an impartial hearing officer who will make a determination based on the evidence presented.
+"Administrative Hearing" or "hearing" means any type of formal adjudicatory proceeding conducted by an agency as required or permitted by statute or regulation to adjudicate the legal rights, duties, privileges, or immunities of a named person.
+OVR will conduct an administrative hearing when the individual elects not to participate in mediation or if the mediation did not result in an agreement.
+At the time of requesting an impartial hearing, the applicant or eligible individual shall provide an issue statement for the hearing officer and identify accommodations required for the hearing (e.g., accessible formats for printed materials or an interpreter).
 An impartial hearing must be conducted within sixty days of this request unless an informal resolution is achieved or the parties agree to a specific extension of time, not to exceed one year.
 Requests for informal administrative review or mediation begin the 60-day time clock for conducting a hearing.